cyberark/conjur-api-java/README.md

 1. Clone the Conjur Java API repo locally: `git clone {repo}`
 2. Go into the cloned repository with `cd conjur-api-java`
-3. Run `mvn package -DskipTests -Dmaven.javadoc.skip=true` to generate a JAR file.
+3. Run `mvn package -DskipTests` to generate a JAR file.
 The output `.jar` files will be located in the `target` directory of the repo

 _NOTE:_ we ran `mvn package` without running the integration tests, since these require access to a Conjur instance.
 You can run the integration tests with mvn package once you finished with